fangwei123456/spikingjelly/docs/source/tutorials/en/cupy_neuron.rst

 ----------------------------------------------------------
 Now we need to use :class:`torch.autograd.Function` to wrap the FPTT and BPTT CUDA kernel.

-:class:`spikingjelly.activation_based.cuda_kernel.auto_cuda.neuron_kernel.NeuronATGFBase` provides some useful functions to help us wrap.
+:class:`spikingjelly.activation_based.cuda_kernel.neuron_kernel.multi_step.NeuronATGFBase` provides some useful functions to help us wrap.
 We suppose that \
-the user has read the APIs docs of :class:`NeuronATGFBase <spikingjelly.activation_based.cuda_kernel.auto_cuda.neuron_kernel.NeuronATGFBase>`.
+the user has read the APIs docs of :class:`NeuronATGFBase <spikingjelly.activation_based.cuda_kernel.neuron_kernel.multi_step.NeuronATGFBase>`.

 Firstly, we should determine the input.
 In SpikingJelly, the CUDA kernels will be used as input args, rather than created by the autograd Function (we did this before version 0.0.0.0.12).\
 The forward function is defined as: